Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 Are Nootropics Safe For Everyone?

-Yes, nootropics are generally safe for everyone, with a small subset of the population being sensitive to some of them when taken in varying amounts.
+Based on my clinical experience, nootropics are generally safe for everyone, with a small subset of the population being sensitive to some of them when taken in varying amounts.

 However, this doesn’t include people with a history of substance abuse or those who take medications that pose serious health risks when combined with nootropics.